rocketstrong600/vulkan-engine/README.md

 # vulkan engine project
-Currently it just renders a triangle.
+Currently it just renders a cube.